Assistance programs Palm Beach County.

 Palm Beach County Division of Human and Veteran Services.
 Three programs offered include Emergency Services, Self-Sufficiency Services, and Intervention Services.
 All three components address a variety of service needs of the low income and veterans and provide qualified people with direct assistance with paying rent and utilities.
 Emergency and self sufficiency services may also provide bus passes and food vouchers to individuals.
-Call (561) 845-4644.
+Call (561) 355-4775 or (561) 845-4644.

 Boca Helping Hands - They run a Resource Center that provides limited assistance with paying rent and housing expenses, utility (electric & water) bills, prescription medication, and can even offer one way bus tickets.
 The non-profit is at 1500 NW 1 Court, Boca Raton, Florida 33432.
-(561) 417-0913
+Call (561) 417-0913

 Palm Beach regional holiday and free Christmas programs often collect toys year round.
 Then, during the fall and winter months these gifts are passed out to children from low income families.
 The presents are given for free, and the household may also be given a box of food or hot meal.
 Programs also operate during Thanksgiving.
 Find free holiday assistance in Palm Beach County.